HISPlayer/UnityWebGL-SDK/playing-ads.md

 #### protected float GetAdCurrentTime(int playerIndex)
 Get the current time of a certain advertisement in milliseconds (ms).
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected void ChangeVideoContent(int playerIndex, string url, int resumePosition, AdsProperties ads)
+#### protected void ChangeVideoContent(int playerIndex, string url, int resumePosition = 0, AdsProperties ads = null)
-Change video content at run time of a certain stream.
-The **url** is the new content that will be running on the stream.
+Change the video’s url  of a certain player.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+The **urlIndex** is associated with the index of the element in the list of urls.
 The **resumePosition** is time position in milliseconds (ms) where the new content is starting the playback, default value is 0.
-The **AdsProperties** is an ads properties to use when loading the new content, default value is null.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+The **AdsProperties** is an ads properties to use when loading the new content, default value is null